 This is shown to rather gruesome effect in the thwarting of an assassination attempt during ''The Honor of the Queen''.
 As the security cameras picked up the entire battle-cum-massacre, Honor and (especially) Nimitz completely shredding the assassins and nearly getting killed in the process ends up broadcast across the entire planetary news service, redefining her rather handily in the minds of almost any Grayson.

-The novel Party Line by A. Bates averts this; when the male protagonist goes to a self-defense class, the instructor emphatically tells the students to go for the eyes, ears, throat, etc. When the protagonist happens upon a kidnapper later, he does precisely that.
+In the novel Party Line by A. Bates the male protagonist goes to a self-defense class, the instructor emphatically tells the students to go for the eyes, ears, throat, etc. When the protagonist happens upon a kidnapper later, he does precisely that.
 When he wakes up, he finds out that it didn't work because the kidnapper was the self-defense instructor.

 James Patterson's Alex Cross novel Kiss the Girls has a woman who takes self-defense classes, with the Groin Attack recommended.
 When Casanova abducts her, she kicks him in the nuts.
 Unfortunately, Casanova was wearing protection.
 Because he had been watching her go to her self-defense classes.